-The validation of capillary electrophoresis is one part of the process of generating a DNA result and there are steps prior to and after that need to be considered.
+The validation of STR profiling kits is one part of the process of generating a DNA result.
+There are steps prior to and after this amplification step and their impact on the STR profiling kit validation studies need to be considered.